pgerber/sandboxed-tor-browser/README.md

 Sandbox weaknesses:

  * X11 is a huge mess of utter fail.
 Since the sandboxed processes get direct access to the host X server, this is an exploitation vector.
+Using a nested X solution "just works" assuming access control is setup, so that's a way to mitigate this for those that want that.
  * Firefox requires a `/proc` filesystem, which contains more information than it should have access to.
  * While the user name is re-written in the sandbox to `amnesia`, the UID/GID